AarthiyaMuthusamy/Arduino/README.md

-"Ambulance Tracking and Patient Monitoring System"
+Ambulance Tracking with Patient Monitoring System

+---
 Objective:
 To develop a system that tracks the real-time location of an ambulance, monitors the patient's health parameters, and provides critical data to the hospital before the ambulance arrives.
 The system aims to optimize emergency response, reduce delays, and improve patient care during transit.

+---

 Key Features: